SupurCalvinHiggins/212-fall-2015/assignments/ha-06/readme.md

 }
 ```

-Which of the following recurrences models the number of array accesses performed by `contains` on an input array of size $n$ in the worst-case?
+What recurrence models the number of array accesses performed by `contains` on an input array of size $n$ in the worst-case?
 Assume $n$ is a power of $3$.

 ( ) $T(n) = T(n/3) + 2$
 (X) $T(n) = T(n/2) + 2$
 ( ) $T(n) = 2T(n/2) + 2$
 ( ) $T(n) = 3T(n/3) + 2$

-Which of the following bases case for the recurrence is correct?
+What is the correct base case for the recurrence?

 (X) $T(0) = 0$
 ( ) $T(1) = 0$